huang-feiyu/bustub-lab/README.md

 ## Task#2: Hash Table Implementation

+> For concurrency control now, I just use a big Writer Latch to make everything
+> consequential.

 * bucket splitting: Split a bucket if there is no room for insertion, i.e. insert to a full bucket.
 * bucket merging: Merging must be attempted when a bucket becomes empty.